 To maintain your immigration status as a student, you must actively pursue your studies by remaining enrolled in your program.
 In the event that you need to take an authorized leave from your studies, you will need to book an appointment with an International Student Advisor in the International Centre (Room W-101) to review your case.

 What program do I need to enrol in to be eligible for a study permit?

 In Alberta, international students are only allowed to study in Designated Learning Institutions (DLI) and programs.
 Although NAIT is a DLI, not all programs offered at NAIT are designated.
-In order to begin the process you must make sure you are enrolled in a Designated Learning Program, to begin that process please email email@example.com
+In order to begin the process you must make sure you are enrolled in a Designated Learning Program.
+To begin that process please submit an Immigration inquiry to NAIT.ca/help.